 |#and can be nested

 Note that the format is completely static.
-However you can do meta-programming on jbuilds files by writing them in OCaml syntax.
+However you can do meta-programming on jbuilds files by writing them in Diffing and promotion.

 <package>.opam file is present, Jbuilder will know that the